awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 Duplicate one more item so that you have a total of three items.

-The following illustration shows an example of a Work table.
+The following illustration shows an example of the Work table.

 ![AWS Tracking Application](images/WorkTable2.png)